Bring the Boys Back Home: Composition

-It is one of three songs on The Wall directly about the violence and consequences of mechanized warfare pursued by armies of fanatics obedient to a despotic leader.
+It is one of three songs on The Wall directly about the violence and consequences of armoured warfare pursued by armies of fanatics obedient to a despotic leader.
 The war is what results in Pink beginning to "build the wall" and marks a turning point ushering in the climatic portion of the album's narrative.

-Performances
+Live performances

 The original Pink Floyd concerts of The Wall were so expensive that, ultimately, the band lost money staging them.
 They were also, at that time, the most elaborate stage productions a rock band had ever mounted.
 For these reasons, and others, it is understandable that the band chose to use the original recordings of Michael Kamen's orchestral arrangements, rather than hire and rehearse a live orchestra, for what was then considered a rock and roll concert.
 Recordings of the original sound effects (televisions, helicopters, various atmospheric effects) were also used (as were the specific echo effects in several songs, such as "Hey You" or "Stop").
 With the use of click tracks, the musicians were able to play in sync with the recordings (with the additional result that they reproduced nearly every song at its precise original tempo).

 As "Bring the Boys Back Home" is performed by an orchestra, with a large number of drummers, and none of the typical rock and roll instruments, Roger Waters would simply sing along to a remix of the studio recording.
 This is demonstrated on Is There Anybody Out There?
-The Wall Live 1980–81, paying special attention to the ending, when the "live" Roger Waters drops out, and his recorded lead vocal remains, sustaining the last note with the unique wavering heard on the studio album.
+The Wall Live 1980–81 (2000), paying special attention to the ending, when the "live" Roger Waters drops out, and his recorded lead vocal remains, sustaining the last note with the unique wavering heard on the studio album.

-Ten years later, when Roger Waters—by then a solo artist—decided to stage a massive re-production of The Wall at the site of the recently dismantled Berlin Wall, he had the personnel and the finances for a full-scale arrangement (particularly because it was understood to be a charity concert for the Memorial For Disaster Relief).
+Ten years later, when Roger Waters—by then a solo artist—decided to stage a massive re-production of The Wall at the site of the recently dismantled Berlin Wall, he had the personnel and the finances for a full-scale arrangement (particularly because it was understood to be a charity concert for the Memorial for Disaster Relief).
 Using the extended arrangement from the film, Waters sang (in his most strident, histrionic style) while backed by the Rundfunk Orchestra and Choir, band of the Combined Soviet Forces in Germany and the Red Army Chorus.

-When Waters resurrected the concept of The Wall for his 2010-2012 tour, The Wall Live, the song was again central to the show's political message.
-Throughout the song, the projections on the fully built wall slowly gave a 1953 quote from former U.S. President Dwight D. Eisenhower:
+When Waters resurrected the concept of The Wall for his 2010–2012 tour, The Wall Live, the song was again central to the show's political message.
+Throughout the song, the projections on the fully built wall slowly gave a 1953 quote from the 34th president of the United States, Dwight D. Eisenhower:

 Every gun that is made, every warship launched, every rocket fired, signifies, in the final sense, a theft from those who hunger and are not fed, those who are cold and not clothed.